life-itself/community/content/blog/announcing-gathering-2024.md

 We are delighted to announce the return of our original annual event: the Gathering!
 The theme for this 2024 Gathering will be the Second Renaissance: journey to an awakening society.
 In this event we will explore art as gateway to political, social and spiritual transformation.
 The event is has a special new two part structure:

-- Part I: 13th to 16th June: sharing the second renaissance
+- Part I 13-16 June: sharing the second renaissance
-- Part II: 17th to the 23rd June: sprint week of projects and art
+- Part II 17-23 June: co-creation week of projects and art

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSdngjK7uBeg6dSj6Q7P9odll8R2Og3jFjuQYsgbGbO_UBQlOA/viewform?usp=sf_link" className="px-3 py-2 rounded bg-secondary text-sm text-primary font-medium shadow-xs hover:bg-secondary/80 focus-visible:outline">Apply Now &rarr;</a>